Xiamen: Bridge

 Xiamen Bridge, the first road bridge in China that crossed the straits, opened to public in 1991.
 Eight years later, Haicang Bridge was opened to traffic, which made it Asia's first and world's second suspension bridge with floating rebar at the time.
 In 2008, Xiamen built Jimei Bridge and Xinglin Bridge.
-Moreover, there is the Xiang'an Bridge, was opened to traffic on 17 January, 2023.
+Moreover, there is the Xiang'an Bridge, was opened to traffic on 17 January 2023.
 Meanwhile, 14 roads for entry and exit at the north gate of Xiamen were added to the map.
-Moreover, there is the G1534 Xiamen–Kinmen Expressway, scheduled to be opened to traffic in 2026, under construction.
+Moreover, there is the Xiamen–Kinmen Bridge, scheduled to be opened to traffic in 2026, under construction.
 At present, Xiamen is working on a road system containing two inner and outer ring roads as well as eight supplementary roads.

-Submarine tunnel
+Undersea tunnel

 In addition to bridges, tunnels also help Xiamen connect the inside and outside parts of the island.
-Xiang'an Tunnel is China's first submarine tunnel with large cross-section and is also the sixth route to access Xiamen Island.
+Xiang'an Tunnel is China's first undersea tunnel with large cross-section and is also the sixth route to access Xiamen Island.
 It was opened to traffic on 26 April 2010, with a total length of 8.695 km, of which the tunnel part covering 6.05 km connecting Xiaman Island and Xiang'an district.
 Moreover, there is the Haicang Tunnel, was opened to traffic on 17 June 2021.
-It has a total length of 7.102 km, of which the tunnel part covering 6.28 km.
+It has a total length of 7.102 km, of which the tunnel part covering 6.293 km.
 It set three interchange to connect Haicang and Huli districts.
 Moreover, there is the Tong'an Tunnel, scheduled to be opened to traffic in 2028, under construction.